-Sue has slowly recovered from her Pluerosy and is nearly back to normal.
-She travelled down to Worcester to meet Philippa last Sunday to swap presents and do a bit of shopping.
-Sarah has had mock exams all week and though suffreing from a chest cold managed to keep smiling, she even had one on the day they broke up for Christmas, what is the world coming too?
-Jamie has been busy at work and even attempted to help me with building his new wardrobe.
-Harriet I am reliably informed is now history, which is a shame as he had bought her star for Christmas (You buy the right to name one of the trillions of stars that are discovered in the universe).
-He drove over to Thrapston to see another girl the other night (I hope she’s called Harriet or it looks like a wasted present).
+Jamie has been very busy at work but managed to find time to help me with building a new wardrobe in his bedroom.
+Harriet I am reliably informed is now history, which is a shame as he had bought her a star for Christmas (You buy the right to name one of the trillions of stars that are being discovered).
+The other day he drove to Thrapston to see another girl, I hope she’s called Harriet or it looks like a wasted present.

-I had a phone call during Tuesday Tea.
-Nan was delivering presents around the village and we think tripped over her shoe laces.
-The result was that she broke her wrist and badly cut and bruised the side of her face (smashed her glasses).
-Luckily she was spotted by someone looking out of their window and an ambulance was called.
-I arrived at Rotherham General about 7pm and we were allowed home (Thurcroft) at 10pm.
-She had a pain killing injection and it lasted until Thursday.
-On Thursday we went back to the hospital to have a pot put on (she chose a rather festive red colour) and then drove down to Harborough.
-She is now enjoying the delights of our new woodburner and the excellent waiter service.
-Though uncomfortable she is managing rather well and doesn’t appear to be too put out.
+I took a phone call during tea on Tuesday from the hospital in Rotherham.
+Nan had been delivering presents around the village and we think tripped over.
+She broke her wrist and badly cut and bruised the side of her face, smashing her glasses.
+Luckily, she was spotted by someone looking out of their window and they called an ambulance.
+I arrived at Rotherham General at about 7 pm and was allowed to take her home.
+We got to Thurcroft at 10 pm.
+She had been given a pain-killing injection which thankfully lasted until Thursday when we returned to the hospital to have a pot put on (she chose a rather festive red colour).
+Afterwards, I took her to Harborough to enjoy the delights of our new wood burner and an excellent waiter service.
+Though uncomfortable she is managing to get about the house and doesn’t appear to be in too much pain.

-Charlotte and Suraj have succumbed to the chest infection and are rather poorly (and sound it on the phone).
-Hopefully they will be better by Wednesday which is the day they come down for Christmas.
-Lucas appears to be fine.
+Charlotte and Suraj have now succumbed to a chest infection and from conversations on the phone, sound very poorly.
+Hopefully, they will be better by Wednesday which is the day they and Lucas come to Harborough to spend Christmas with us.